ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 Neil Madden,
 Aaron Parecki,
 Filip Skokan,
+Deb Cooley,
 and
 Sebastian Stenzel
 for their contributions to the specification.

 # Document History
 {: numbered="false"}

+-17

+* Clarified in Section 3 that only Integrated Encryption is newly defined; other Key Management Modes are from {{RFC7516}}.
+* Added explanation that Integrated Encryption corresponds to the Single-Shot API in {{Section 6.1 of I-D.ietf-hpke-hpke}}.
+* Renamed "Flattened JWE JSON Serialization Example" to "JWE JSON Serialization Example".
+* Added note explaining HPKE-7/HPKE-7-KE pairing rationale.
+* Added qualifying clause to step 9 of Message Encryption and step 13 of Message Decryption regarding multiple recipients.
+* Updated authentication wording in Security Considerations to use HPKE spec terminology "proof of sender origin".
+* Replaced RFC4086 with {{RFC8937}}.
+* Upgraded SHOULD NOT to MUST NOT for key reuse across Key Encryption and Integrated Encryption modes.
+* Added RFC Editor note regarding draft-ietf-oauth-8725bis.
+* Updated Algorithm Analysis field in IANA registrations to point to specific sections of {{I-D.ietf-hpke-hpke}}.
+* Moved IANA.JOSE and IANA.HPKE to informative references.

 -16